kaikue/KittenBoat/README.md

 	- boat trivia?
 	- turn blocks puzzle?
 - [ ] There is an enemy (jellyfish) who appears when the timer runs out and tries to get you.
-	- place jellyfish trophy on island at bottom left corner
+	- place jellyfish trophy on island at bottom left corner (pedestal npc)
 	- get back on board and timer starts
 	- race away from it all the way across the map to top right corner where you can kill it (no dismounting boat)
 		- if it gets you you have to rebuild (puzzle) & get a little headstart
-		- serpent disappears while this is happening
 	- when killed drops 9999 gold & platinum & gems
+		- set killedJellyfish = true

 - Misc
+	- write & test otter/penguin dialog
 	- puzzles
 		- condition- all hidden spots filled
 			- test